vltansky/explain-changes-mcp/README.md

 <div align="center">

-# Explain Changes MCP
+# Explain Changes

 **AI peer review for your code changes.**

-Just like humans review each other's PRs, your AI reviews its own changes — with inline annotations that appear directly in the diff.
+Just like humans review each other's PRs, your AI reviews its own changes — with inline annotations that appear directly in a VS Code/Cursor panel.

 [![License](https://img.shields.io/badge/license-MIT-green)](./LICENSE)